stuartparmenter/rtl_433-hass-addons/README.md

 # rtl_433 Home Assistant add-ons

+## ⚠️ DEPRECATED - This Repository Has Been Replaced

+**This forked version of the addon has been replaced by [rtl433-addon](https://github.com/stuartparmenter/rtl433-addon).**

+**Please install the new version from: https://github.com/stuartparmenter/homeassistant-addons**

+This fork is archived and no longer maintained.

+---

 This is a collection of Home Assistant add-ons that work with [rtl_433](https://github.com/merbanan/rtl_433).

 * [How to add this add-on repository to your Home Assistant install](https://home-assistant.io/hassio/installing_third_party_addons/)